 4. Museum of Sacred Art at Tavarnelle Val di Pesa

 Where – Via della Pieve, 19 - Tavarnelle Val di Pesa (FI)

 Summer – 1 April to 30 October:

 Winter – 1 November to 31 March:

-With the objective to conserve the artwork from the local churches, the local authorities established a museum on the first floor of the rectory of San Pietro which houses several noteworthy pieces of artwork from the two Romanesque parish churches - both of which merit a separate visit on their own for their simplistic beauty.
+With the objective to conserve the artwork from the local churches, the local authorities established a museum on the first floor of the rectory of San Pietro housing several noteworthy pieces from the two Romanesque parish churches - both of which merit a separate visit on their own for their simplistic beauty.
 The collection includes silver works, cups, religious jewelry, paintings and examples of the famous embroidery from Tavarnelle.
 Other works worthy of particular attention are the Madonna with Child attributed to Lorenzo di Bicci, from about the end of the 14th century, and a series of six paintings done by Neri di Bicci in the 1470’s.

 5. Antiquarium di Sant Appiano a Barberino val d’Elsa